pypi/warehouse/docs/dev/api-reference/legacy.rst

 .. note::
   This API is available as both HTML and JSON as described in `PEP 691`_.

-  It is reccommended that new intergrations use the JSON version.
+  It is recommended that new integrations use the JSON version.

 .. _simple-api: